USEPA/AMET/docs/AMET_QuickStart_Guide_v14b.md

 * **sitecmp** - pairs hourly and daily observation and model data for many of the networks compatible with AMET
 * **sitecmp_dailyo3** - calculates daily maximum 1-hour and 8-hour ozone pairs for analysis with AMET

 To compile these programs, edit the **config.amet** file that is located in the **src** directory.
 Point this script to the location of the local I/O API (IOAPI_DR) and netCDF (NETCDF_DIR) installation directories.
-Use the following command to apply the settings in the config.amet script before running `make` to build the Tier 3 programs.
+Use the following command to apply the settings in the config.amet script before running the bldit script for each program to build the Tier 3 programs.
+The example below if for intel.
+If compiling with gcc or Portland Group, replace intel with either gcc or pgi respectively.

 ```
-cd $AMETBASE/src
+cd $AMETBASE/tools_src
 source config.amet
-cd bldoverlay; make
+cd bldoverlay/scripts
+> ./bldit_bldoverlay.csh intel
-cd ../sitecmp; make
+cd ../sitecmp/scripts
+> ./bldit_sitecmp.csh intel
-cd ../sitecmp_dailyo3; make
+cd ../sitecmp_dailyo3/scripts
+> ./bldit_sitecmp_dailyo3.csh intel
 ```

 *Note: AMETBASE is the root AMET installation directory on your system*